-There are rare situations though where problems come up that are significant enough and interventions or remediation is not enough.
+There are rare situations though where problems come up that are significant enough and interventions and remediation are not enough.
 In those cases, the DoC must take action and recommend deselection or declassification of a student from the program and or the university.